tenta-browser/chromium-crosswalk/mojo/public/tools/bindings/README.md

 ### Enumeration Types

-Enumeration types may be defined using the **enum** keyword either directly within a module or within the namespace of some struct or interface:
+Enumeration types may be defined using the **enum** keyword either directly within a module or nested within the namespace of some struct or interface:

 ```
 module business.mojom;